CodeYourFuture/syllabus/docs/finalproject/week-4/lesson.md

 ---
-id: final-week
+id: lesson
-title: Final Project - Final Week
+title: Final Project - Week 4
-sidebar_label: Final Week
+sidebar_label: Lesson
 ---

-## Final week
+## Demo Day

-It’s time to start preparing for graduation!
-Part of the graduation event will be a demo and presentation from each time to show what they’ve achieved so far, so you need to prepare for that.
+It’s time to start preparing for Demo Day!

+Part of the Demo Day event will be a demonstation and presentation from each team to show what they’ve achieved so far, so you need to prepare for that.

 As well as the actual outputs of your project you should be thinking about:

 - What have you learned, personally and as a team?
 This can be related to technology, product, process, ...
 - Which parts did you find most enjoyable and/or interesting?
 Has that impacted what you’re thinking about in terms of careers or next steps?
 How?